 - Eye protection

 If you’re new to making handmade soap, you should check out my four-part series on natural soap making.
-It gives a good introduction on what to expect from ingredients, equipment, recipes, and how to combine everything together to make soap.
+It gives a good introduction to what to expect from ingredients, equipment, recipes, and how to combine everything together to make soap.
 It’s especially important to be careful when handling lye and part 2 below will tell you what to expect.
 Lye isn’t something to be scared about using but you should know how to handle it safely.

-Step 1: Prepare your work space
+Step 1: Prepare your workspace

-The first thing you should do is pre-measure all of your ingredients and have your work space set out.
+The first thing you should do is pre-measure all of your ingredients and have your workspace set out.
 Have your solid oils measured into a stainless steel pan, the dried lye in a heat-proof jug, the water also in a heat-proof jug, and the liquid oils measured into a bowl.
 The essential oils to add after trace can be measured out later on in the process but also pre-measure the calendula oil.
 It should be in its own ramekin or small bowl.
 Have a rubber spatula and your soap mould(s) set out and ready to go.

 Step 2: Mix the lye